rikhuijzer/julia-nixos/README.md

 ```
 nixos-rebuild switch
 ```
-you will have Julia 1.6 available when running `j16`.
+you will have Julia 1.6 available globally.

 ## Extra